-- (1) Money market funds and certificates of deposit with an original maturity of less than ninety days are included within cash and cash equivalents.
-The remaining balance of cash and cash equivalents as of December 31, 2018, and December 31, 2017, consisted of demand deposits.
-Certificates of deposit with an original maturity of over ninety days are included within marketable securities. - (2) Equity mutual funds relate to a deferred compensation plan that was assumed as part of a previous business combination.
+- (1) Money market funds with an original maturity of less than ninety days are included within cash and cash equivalents.
+The remaining balance of cash and cash equivalents as of December 31, 2019, and December 31, 2018, consisted of demand deposits. - (2) Equity mutual funds relate to a deferred compensation plan that was assumed as part of a previous business combination.
 This amount is included within other long-term assets.
-See number (4) below for a discussion of the related deferred compensation liability. - (3) Cross currency swaps and foreign currency exchange contracts are included within other current assets; other long-term assets; accrued liabilities; or other long-term liabilities depending on the gain (loss) position and anticipated settlement date. - (4) A deferred compensation plan assumed as part of a previous business combination is included within accrued liabilities and other long-term liabilities.
-The fair value of our deferred compensation plan is indexed to the performance of the underlying equity mutual funds discussed in number (2) above.
+See footnote (4) below for a discussion of the related deferred compensation liability. - (3) Cross currency swaps and foreign currency exchange contracts are included within other current assets; other long-term assets; accrued liabilities; or other long-term liabilities depending on the gain (loss) position and anticipated settlement date. - (4) A deferred compensation plan assumed as part of a previous business combination is included within accrued liabilities and other long-term liabilities.

+The fair value of our deferred compensation plan is indexed to the performance of the underlying equity mutual funds discussed in footnote (2) above.